- Politics and Social Issues»

 - Energy Issues

 Rooftop Solar and Its Relation to National Security

 Distributed Power is a National Security Problem

 The United States has been preparing for quite some time for an attack on its infrastructure, and one of its most critical infrastructure systems is the power grid.
 The United States has three separate power grids: Eastern, Western, and Texas.
 Each of these is vulnerable to a cyber attack, which could originate anywhere in the world, just as the Stuxnet virus attacked critical nuclear power installations.
-If such an attack occurred, it could be months or years before the attacker is caught, and in the meantime the damage to the country would be substantial.
+Hackers have already infiltrated our electrical grid, and if an attack occurred, it could be months or years before the attacker is caught, and in the meantime the damage to the country would be substantial.